AriPerkkio/eslint-remote-tester/README.md

         'docs',
     ].join('|')})`,

+    /** Optional max file size used to exclude bigger files.
+Defaults to 2 megabytes. */
+    maxFileSizeBytes: 2000000,

     /** Rules used to filter out results.
 Use empty array when ESLint crashes are the only interest */
     rulesUnderTesting: [],